 For instance, there are several quality elevated raised bed kits out there.
 Some have drainage holes that you could add drip pans underneath, effectively protecting the surface below.
 Others have a fully solid bottom and an internal drainage collection system, and you can direct runoff with a hose or valve.
-Vegepods and Earthbox are two examples of a fully-contained systems, and would be stellar on a deck or balcony.
+Check out the awesome selection of elevated raised bed kits from Gardener’s Supply here.
+Vegepods and Earthbox additional examples of a fully-contained systems, and would be great on a deck or balcony.

 Other DIY options